Drum Spider Arm Crack

 Step 1

-Confirm the spider arm crack by removing the door boot seal (release the wire spring retaining ring), taking off the front panel, disconnecting both counterweights (2 × 13mm bolts each), and pulling the rear panel (4 × T20 Torx) and bearing cover (5 bolts).
-With the drum exposed, grip the drum rim and attempt to wobble it side to side — noticeable play combined with a grinding sensation confirms the spider arm is cracked, because a healthy drum should spin true with no lateral movement.
+First, confirm the spider arm crack by removing the door boot seal (release the wire spring retaining ring), taking off the front panel, disconnecting both counterweights (2 × 13mm bolts each), and pulling the rear panel (4 × T20 Torx) and bearing cover (5 bolts).
+With the drum exposed, grip the drum rim and attempt to wobble it side to side — noticeable play combined with a grinding sensation confirms the spider arm is cracked.
+A healthy drum should spin true with no lateral movement.
 Pro tip: wear gloves when handling the drum rim, as burrs from a fractured spider can cause cuts.

 Step 2

-Separate the inner tub from the outer tub by releasing the 12 clips evenly spaced around the seam — working them off gradually prevents clip breakage — then remove the three 8mm drum-to-spider bolts to free the drum assembly.
+Next, separate the inner tub from the outer tub by releasing the 12 clips evenly spaced around the seam.
+Working them off gradually can prevent clip breakage.
+Then, remove the three 8mm drum-to-spider bolts to free the drum assembly.
 This separation is necessary because the spider arm sits on the back of the inner drum and cannot be accessed any other way.
 Take photos of clip positions before removal so reassembly is straightforward.

 Step 3

-Replace the spider arm and drum bearings together as a matched set, even if the bearings appear usable, because a cracked spider is caused by bearing wear that allows shaft misalignment and vibration — leaving old bearings in place virtually guarantees the new spider will crack again.
-Sourcing an OEM-equivalent spider and bearing kit for the LG WM9000HVA ensures the correct shaft diameter and bolt pattern.
+Replace the spider arm and drum bearings as a matched set, even if the bearings appear usable.
+A cracked spider often indicates that the bearings have worn and allowed shaft misalignment and vibration to occur.
+If you leave the old bearings in place, you’re almost guaranteed that the new spider will crack again.
+Sourcing an OEM-equivalent spider and bearing kit for the LG WM9000HVA ensures you get the correct shaft diameter and bolt pattern.
 Safety note: do not reuse the old tub seal, as it will have taken a set and will not seal reliably.

 Step 4